Strengthening Governance

 Internal Control Working Group

 The Company considers the appropriateness of financial reporting to be a fundamental responsibility, and the Internal Control Working Group oversees internal controls related to financial reporting and selects members to evaluate the maintenance and operation of company-wide controls and individual business processes.
 Consolidated subsidiaries also select evaluation committee members and discuss policies to improve operations and monitoring.
-Internal control reports based on the Financial Instruments and Exchange Act are referred to the Board of Directors, which uses them to confirm the effectiveness of internal control.
+The Internal Control Report under the Financial Instruments and Exchange Act is submitted to the Board of Directors, where the effectiveness of internal controls is evaluated and confirmed.

 Compliance